 - Try getting some exercise during the day and avoid vigorous exercise at night.

 - Eliminate stimulants such as caffeine and sugar, especially from mid-afternoon onwards.
 (Remember nicotine is a stimulant too so try to limit it after dinner and during the night).

 - Limit your alcohol consumption.
 Alcohol is known to inhibit your ability to reach a REM state of sleep and you need your REM sleep.

 - Eat lightly in the evening…don’t give your body a big digestion task to do when it should be winding down

 - Include protein in your evening meal to help keep your blood sugar stable throughout the night (a big dip in blood sugar can be a cause of waking up)

-If consistent application of these pointers does not improve your sleep and you are still tired then we may need to look at what else is going on for you.
-Things like sleep apnoea, adrenal dysfunction, neurotransmitter imbalances (i.e. are you making the sleep hormone melatonin), nutritional deficiencies, diet and more can all contribute to a poor night’s sleep.
+If the consistent application of these pointers does not improve your sleep and you are still feeling tired, don’t worry.
+There are still other things to consider.
+We may need to look at what else is going on for you.
+Things like sleep apnoea, adrenal dysfunction, hormonal imbalances (i.e. are you making enough of the sleep hormone melatonin or too much cortisol), nutritional deficiencies, blood sugar dysregulation, diet and more can all contribute to a poor night’s sleep.